OctopusDeploy/docs/docs/installation/installing-octopus/index.md

 - Recommended for smaller deployments (less than 30 Tentacles for example): 2GB RAM, dual-core CPU, 10GB free disk space
 - Recommended for larger deployments: 4GB RAM, dual-core, 20GB free disk space

-## Download {#InstallingOctopus-Download}

 :::success
 The latest Octopus Deploy MSI can always be [downloaded from the Octopus Deploy downloads page](https://octopus.com/downloads).
-You can also use our [permalinks](/docs/installation/permalinks.md) if you plan to automate the download.
+You can also use our [permalinks](/docs/reference/download-permalinks.md) if you plan to automate the download.
 :::

 ## Installation {#InstallingOctopus-Installation}